NixOS/rfcs/rfcs/0133-git-hashing.md

  - Content addresses are used to compute store paths.
  - Content addresses are used to verify store object integrity.

-Git hashing would not support references (since references in Nix's sense are not a Git concept), but that is not an issue for the intended use-case of exchanging source code.
+Git hashing would not (in this first proposed version) support references, since references in Nix's sense are not part of Git's data model.
+This is OK for now; encoding references is not needed for the intended initial use-case of exchanging source code.

 ## Git file hashing for `buitins.fetch*`